alexandrecz/modern-react-counter/README.md

-A simple React project using using useSelector + useDispatch from React-Redux.
+A simple React project using useSelector + useDispatch from React-Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).